saroj3k/terraform-openshift4-aws/README-IBM-Orig.md

   - IAM users for the cluster
   - Public Route53 Record set associated with the application load balancer

-> Therefore, it's advisable to terminate the EC2 instances and a few other network infrastructure using AWS console before executing the _Terraform Destroy_
 ```
 terraform destroy -var "aws_access_key_id=$AWS_ACCESS_KEY_ID" -var "aws_secret_access_key=$AWS_SECRET_ACCESS_KEY" -var "aws_profile=$AWS_PROFILE"
 ```
-> Optionally, run the following utility script to confirm the removal of all the resources; otherwise, rerun the `terraform destroy`
+> Additionally, run the following utility script to confirm all the resources did get deleted; otherwise, rerun the `terraform destroy`
 ```
 ./list-vpc.sh
 ```
 ## Advanced topics

 Additional configurations and customization of the implementation can be performed by changing some of the default variables.